-- Students and staff should bring a water bottle from home to minimize the use of common drinking fountains. - Plexiglass dividers may be provided in front offices and instructional spaces in some cases. - FCSD1 maintenance and custodial staff will be trained to provide increased sanitation on surfaces and common areas in buildings and buses. - Sanitizing measures currently in place include: - New air filtration systems being installed in all buildings - Initial, thorough fogging before school starts - Increased number of foggers available for regularly scheduled sanitation - Increased cleaning of high-touch areas - Increased sanitizer availability - Additional staffing to allow for more frequent sanitizing - Schools may be closed for short periods for cleaning at the direction of state and local health officials. - Each school will operate in a way that maximizes physical distancing, use of face coverings, and appropriate hygiene measures.
-When physical distancing is not possible, staff and students should wear face coverings to the greatest extent possible. - Students and parents will be informed of requirements and protocols, and signage will be displayed when and where appropriate as reminders.
+- Students (and staff) should bring a water bottle from home to minimize the use of common drinking fountains. - Plexiglass dividers may be provided in front offices and instructional spaces in some cases.

+- FCSD1 maintenance and custodial staff will be trained to provide increased sanitation on surfaces and common areas in buildings and buses. - Sanitizing measures currently in place include: - New air filtration systems being installed in all buildings - Initial, thorough fogging before school starts - Increased number of foggers available for regularly scheduled sanitation - Increased cleaning of high-touch areas - Increased sanitizer availability - Schools may be closed for short periods for cleaning at the direction of state and local health officials. - Each school will operate in a way that maximizes physical distancing, use of face coverings, and appropriate hygiene measures.
+When physical distancing is not possible, staff and students should wear face coverings to the greatest extent possible. - Cleaning and sanitation protocols will meet or exceed federal and state guidance. - Students and parents will be informed of requirements and protocols, and signage will be displayed when and where appropriate as reminders.